-Indian police say bomb-laden drones strike Kashmir air base
+Indian police say bomb-laden drones hit air base in Kashmir

 New Delhi deems Kashmir militancy to be Pakistan-sponsored terrorism.
 Pakistan denies the charge, and most Kashmiris call it a legitimate freedom struggle.

-Both countries also claim to have shot down spy drones in the parts of Kashmir under their respective control.
+Both countries claim to have shot down spy drones in the parts of Kashmir under their respective control.

 The air base in Jammu is also used as a civilian airport, and the Press Trust of India news agency quoted the airport’s director, Pravat Ranjan Beuria, as saying there was no disruption to civilian flights.